“Grand Hotel” is a great family drama! How did you get involved with the show?

 I love animals so much!
 When I finally accepted the fact that loving something doesn’t equal hurting it.
 I truly let that settle in me and eating animals was never a question.

-We see your passionate about animals.
+We see you're passionate about animals.
 What led you to help out organizations such as Little Wanderers?

 I kept seeing little kittens and injured cats around my neighborhood and I just needed to help.
 I couldn’t walk past another baby and not help.